Shra1V32/Multipurpose-Telegram-Bot/README.md

 1. Clone this repository to your local machine.

-2. Configure the necessary API credentials in the `constants.py` file.
+2. Configure the API_ID, API_HASH, and BOT_TOKEN in the `constants.py` with your values.

 3. Install required dependencies using the commands provided below:
 ```shell